neveldo/TextGenerator/README.md

     Lorem dolor ipsum

+## Template indentation

+Use the ';;' special marker to indent your template.
+This marker can be inserted at any position in the template, any space characters (including tabs and line breaks) following the marker will be removed.

+Template :

+    Quare hoc quidem praeceptum, cuiuscumque est. ;;
+        ad tollendam amicitiam valet. ;;
+            potius praecipiendum fuit. ;;
+    ut eam diligentiam adhiberemus.

+Output :

+    Quare hoc quidem praeceptum, cuiuscumque est. ad tollendam amicitiam valet. potius praecipiendum fuit. ut eam diligentiam adhiberemus.

 ## Core functions :

 ### 'random'

-Returns randomly one of the arguments
+Return randomly one of the arguments

 Template example :

-    #random{one|two|three}
+    #random{first option|second option|third option}

 Output example :

-    two
+    second option

+### 'prandom'

+Return randomly one of the arguments, taking account of the probability set to each value.
+In the example below, the first parameter 'one' will have 80% of chance to be output.

+Template example :

+    #random{80:first option|10:second option|10:third option}

+Output example :

+    first option

 ### 'shuffle'

-Returns the arguments shuffled.
+Return the arguments shuffled.
 The first argument is the separator between each others.

 Template example :